Our Services

 Published on: 4/24/2026

-Red light therapy uses 600 to 1000 nm wavelengths to boost cellular energy, reduce inflammation and support tissue repair, making it a promising tool for strength athletes to protect joints under heavy loads.
-Studies show that RLT can decrease muscle and joint soreness, improve mobility and enhance cartilage health when combined with proper training and nutrition.
+Red light therapy (RLT) uses 600–1000 nm wavelengths to boost cellular energy, reduce inflammation, and support tissue repair, making it a promising recovery tool for strength athletes managing heavy joint loads.
+Research shows RLT can reduce muscle and joint soreness, improve mobility, and support cartilage health when paired with proper training and nutrition.

 Heavy lifting places extraordinary stress on joints, connective tissues and muscles.
 Strength athletes—especially powerlifters—are always seeking safe, effective ways to boost recovery, maintain joint health and stay on top of their training.
 One promising tool is red light therapy (RLT), sometimes called photobiomodulation.
 Below, we'll explain how RLT works, review the evidence, and share practical guidelines for using RLT to support joint health in powerlifting.